Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

-It’s best to learn Pranayama yogic breathing in the Savasana lying position, & then progress to the Seated position.
+It’s best to learn Pranayama yogic breathing in the lying position.
+All techniques are in pranayama course & pranayama training.

 Merely taking about energy excites and energises people.
 Where can we get it, people want to know.